didiimnida/social_network/README.md

 Users can update a status, add/accept friends, comment on friends statuses.

 Run.
-From the command line, run "config".
+From the command line, run "rackup".
 The server will be up and running.

 Site admin_id is default set to user_id = 1.
 To change, must alter in "main.rb" file.
 (Use "command-f" to search "ASSIGN ADMIN!!!" in "main.rb".)